EmonterrosoF/app-notas-mvc/README.md

 This is a basic Web application to manage simple Notes on the web using Javascript Technologies like Nodejs, Mongodb, and other related technologies.
 Tecnically this is a Multi-Page Application using Handlebars as template engine.

+this is a web app using the MVC pattern

 This app can do:

 - CRUD Operations: create/read/update/delete Notes